How to manage your leadership auto-pilot?

 This auto-pilot can prevent us from becoming a fluid and flexible leader.
 The auto-pilot includes belief systems we hold about ourselves that turn into self-directed stereotypes.

-Our self-stereotypes can include anything from: “I am not creative”, “I am just a bad listener” to “I am not good with numbers” or “I don’t deal well with [fill in your nationality, gender or personality type of choice]”.
+Our self-stereotypes can include anything from: “I am not creative”, “I am just a bad listener” to “I am not good with numbers” or “I don’t deal well with ”.

 All of such self-stereo-types can become obstacles to become an agile leader with a growth-mindset.